SCCapstone/Delta/README.md

 Running `ls` you should see `delta`, `package-lock.json`, `package.json`, and `webpack.config.js`.
 Change directory into `delta` with `cd delta`.

 Install the necessary JavaScript requirements with `npm i`.
+##### It may be the case you need to install certain packages on your own.
+If so, please check the error logs and this document to see what it is you need to install.

 Now open up two terminals from your current directory.